 • 1 Bell ~ placed at Head Table

-• Traveler ~ a Fuzzy Dice (or other soft toss-able item)
+• Traveler ~ a Fuzzy Dice (or another soft toss-able item)

-• Traveler Prize, for person holding the Traveler at the end of the game
+• Traveler Prize, for the person holding the Traveler at the end of the game

 • Cash Prizes (provided by players)